Aarti Gupta Surendranath: Modelling

-Films
+Acting and Film Work

-Aarti Gupta made her acting debut with Purana Mandir (1984), a horror film produced by the Ramsay Brothers.
-The film was a commercial success and is regarded as a cult horror film in India.
-She had also worked in the film Aamne Saamne (1982), an action-crime drama directed by Ashim Samanta, opposite Mithun Chakraborty, in which she played the role of Rita.
+Gupta Surendranath appeared in Hindi films during the 1980s.
+She made her acting debut in Purana Mandir (1984), a major box-office success that later attained cult status in the Indian horror genre.
+She had earlier appeared in Aamne Saamne (1982), an action-crime drama directed by Ashim Samanta, opposite Mithun Chakraborty in which she played the role of Rita.

-Aarti also appeared in Apna Jahan (1985) as Komal, a friend of the main leads, Naseeruddin Shah and Deepti Naval.
-She continued her association with the horror genre by starring in Saamri (1985) which was recognised as India’s first 3D Hindi horror film and Tahkhana (1986).
-Aarti acted in the art film Aashiana (1986), directed by Mahesh Bhatt, where she portrayed a tribal girl alongside Mark Zuber and Deepti Naval.
+She next appeared in Apna Jahan (1985) as Komal, a friend of the film’s lead characters played by Naseeruddin Shah and Deepti Naval.
+She continued her work in the horror genre with lead roles in Saamri (1985), recognised as India’s first 3D Hindi horror film, and Tahkhana (1986).

+Gupta Surendranath also acted in the film Aashiana (1986), directed by Mahesh Bhatt, where she played the role of a tribal girl.

-In addition to Hindi cinema, Aarti also worked in regional cinema and played the female lead opposite Mohanlal in the Malayalam film Jeevante Jeevan (1985), directed by J. Williams.
-She then acted in the film Janbaaz (1986), directed by Feroz Khan, she appeared alongside Anil Kapoor, Sridevi, and Dimple Kapadia.
+In addition to Hindi cinema, she also worked in regional cinema, starring as the female lead opposite Mohanlal in the Malayalam film Jeevante Jeevan (1985), directed by J. Williams.

+She later appeared in Feroz Khan’s Janbaaz (1986), featuring Anil Kapoor, Sridevi and Dimple Kapadia.

+Gupta Surendranath’s work in cinema also included appearances in Zamaane Ko Dikhana Hai (1981), where she featured in a dance performance within the competition sequence of the film, and Tajurba (1981), where she performed in a dance sequence and appeared in scenes opposite Raj Babbar, who played the antagonist, with her character depicted as his muse.

+She went on to play lead roles in the films Naya Safar (1982) and Begunaah Qaidi (1982), in which she starred opposite Rakesh Roshan, as well as in Sugandh (1982).

-Aarti made a cameo appearance in Om Shanti Om (2007), directed by Farah Khan, appearing in the film’s finale sequence alongside Shah Rukh Khan.
+In Haadsaa (1983), she appeared in a dance sequence alongside the film’s lead actor.
+Gupta Surendranath made a cameo in Om Shanti Om (2007), directed by Farah Khan, appearing in the finale sequence alongside Shah Rukh Khan.